All Episodes

 Thanks much.

-Okay, folks, I uh for summary, I feel like I didn't quite explain myself properly today, which is okay, because there's always tomorrow in my case.
+Okay, folks, for some reason, I feel like I didn't quite explain myself properly today, which is okay because there's always tomorrow in my case.

-So I'll give it another stab uh tomorrow, because it is something I want to be perfectly clearly understood about, because I happen to think it's important.
+So I'll give it another stab tomorrow because it is something I want to be perfectly clearly understood about.

 Export Selection